praneethventure/blog/README.md

 ## Usage

-- Register a new user.
+- Register a new user (choose role: admin/editor).
 - Login to access the blog dashboard.
-- Create, edit, or delete posts.
+- Create, edit, or delete posts (as per your role).
+- Use the search bar to find posts.
+- Navigate pages using pagination controls.

 ---